onelivesleft/PrettyErrors/README.md

 * `display_link`<br>
 When enabled a link is written below the error location, which VSCode will allow you to click on.

+* `display_locals`<br>
+When enabled, local variables appearing in the top stack frame code will be displayed with their values.

+* `display_trace_locals`<br>
+When enabled, local variables appearing in other stack frame code will be displayed with their values.

 * `exception_above`<br>
 When enabled the exception is displayed above the stack trace.